Foat/foat.github.io/_posts/articles/2015-06-02-java-aspects-using-spring-aop-and-aspectj.markdown

 Annotation[][] annotations = method.getParameterAnnotations();
 {% endhighlight %}

-### Java 8 features
+#### Java 8 features
 Lets get an argument index.
-We use java 8, in that case let me show you some cool features that java provides in a functional way.
+Remember `@ChangeParam` annotation?
+We use java 8 and in that case let me show you some cool features that java provides in a functional way.

 `annotations` is an array of arrays, because for each method argument we may have several annotations.
 First, we create an index range: